okta/okta.github.io/_source/quickstart/widget/default-example.md

 > Note: The rest of these instructions assume you are using the new Developer Dashboard.
 If you already have an Okta Org, you can find the new Developer Dashboard by using the drop-down menu in the upper-left of the current Okta Admin Console.

-## 1. Add an configure OpenID Connect Client
+## Add and Configure an OpenID Connect Client
 * Log into the Okta Developer Dashboard, click **Applications** then **Add Application**.
 * Choose **Single Page App (SPA)** as the platform, then populate your new OpenID Connect application with the values that are correct for your application (such as the port where it is running).
-If you  are running locally, your settings would look like this:
+If you  are running this app locally, your settings would look like this:

 | Setting             | Value                          |
 | ------------------- | ------------------------------ |